model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 This gives us an idea!
 What if we could keep track of the original vector for `KIND_VEC` too?
 The use of program state that is just for verification is known as *ghost state*, originally called [auxiliary variables](https://dl.acm.org/doi/pdf/10.1145/360051.360224).
-You can think of it as metadata only for the purposes of Kani that can be ignored by compilation (and hence has no runtime cost).
+You can think of it as metadata only for the purposes of Kani that can be ignored by compilation (and hence has no runtime cost, although the layout will change in Kani).
 Here's what we need:

 ```rust